Frequently asked questions (FAQs)

 The new planning scheme will build on the strengths of the current planning scheme, while also providing new and enhanced direction for future development.

-State, regional and local policy such as the South East Queensland Regional Plan and council’s Corporate Plan, also provide a strong policy framework for the new planning scheme.
+State, regional and local policy such as ‘ShapingSEQ’ - South East Queensland Regional Plan 2023 and Council’s Corporate Plan, also provide a strong policy framework for the new planning scheme.

-How does the new planning scheme relate to the Sunshine Coast public transport project?
+How does the New Planning Scheme Project relate to State Government public transport planning?

-How does the new planning scheme relate to the Sunshine Coast public transport project?
+How does the New Planning Scheme Project relate to State Government public transport planning?

 In addition to recognising the role of high frequency public transport and other public transport improvements in supporting the growth of the region, the new planning scheme will also be based on other important planning principles such as containing urban sprawl, enhancing access to economic and community infrastructure and increasing the diversity of housing available in the region.